epam/edp-install/docs/operator-guide/github-integration.md

 # GitHub Integration

-Discover the steps below to apply the GitHub integration correctly:
+Discover the steps below to apply the GitHub integration correctly.

 !!! note
     Before applying the GitHub integration, make sure to enable VCS Import strategy.
 For details, please refer to the [Enable VCS Import Strategy](import-strategy.md) section.

+1. Create a new **Job Provision** by following the [instruction](manage-jenkins-ci-job-provision.md#github-github).
+The job provisioner will create a job suite for an application added to EDP.
+It will also create webhooks for the project in GitHub.

+!!! note
+    The steps below are required in order to automatically create and integrate Jenkins with GitHub webhooks.

 1. Create access token for GitHub: